adelowo/ruine/README.md

 > A Go implementation of Clojure's [lein-ruin](https://github.com/canweriotnow/lein-ruin)

 This project as it's name implies destroys Go projects in a certain directory.
 It does this by replacing all occurrences of `error`, `err` and `.`  to an empty string.

-Happy coding!!!
+After the replacement, it would clear out the Git repository, reinitializing it so the project is extra screwed.

 ### Why Ruine